Ringgold School District Closed Again Due To Threats

 “Providing a safe and secure learning environment is the top priority of the Ringgold School District, and we take these incidents very seriously,” the district said on Facebook.
 “Extensive security measures are in place to help us maintain a safe campus.
 As our investigation continues, we will determine any ongoing credibility of threats and follow the recommendations of the Ringgold School Police and local municipal agencies, in accordance with Ringgold School District policy.”

-The district is urgent parents and guardians to continue to speak to their children about the importance of school safety.
+The district is urging parents and guardians to continue to speak to their children about the importance of school safety.

+Parents like Jenna Robson expressed their concerns to KDKA.
+She said late last month her son, sixth grader Brody Hindman, was not able to leave his classroom and the doors were locked.

+“Which is good for safety, but it freaked out the kids,” she said.
+“Which in turn freaked the parents out.”

 You must log in to post a comment.